syntithenai/lambda-oauth-login-system/README.md

 ## Social Login

+You will need to deploy your login system to AWS to create the url used as ```authorized redirects``` configuring social login services.

 When creating keys and secrets for the various social login services, it is required to set one or many authorized redirects which are set to the rest url of the lambda function plus a subpath to the callback.
+Subpaths include googlecallback, facebookcallback, amazoncallback, githubcallback, twittercallback.

 See the .env file for links to get keys for the social services.

 eg ```https://ki3hmdq3uh.execute-api.us-east-1.amazonaws.com/dev/login/api/googlecallback```